Things To Do

 The Sound Room: The Sound Room is the home of Bay Area Jazz and Arts, Inc (BAJA).
 BAJA is a nonprofit organization that nurtures music, art, and creative ventures through live performance and educational programs.

-Ubuntu Theater Project: Ubuntu Theater Project provides incredible theater that inspires compassion.
-The name comes from the Zulu proverb that means "I am a person through other people.
-My humanity is tied to yours."
+Oakland Theater Project: The Oakland Theater Project provides incredible theater that inspires compassion.
 The project is a collection of artists that are committed to creating compelling works that unearth the human condition and unite diverse audiences through revelatory, heart-pounding theater.
-View their 2018 show schedule here.
+Visit their website to check out their show schedule.

 Woodminster Amphitheater: High in the Oakland Hills, with sweeping views of the San Francisco Bay and surrounding cities, is the beautiful 500-acre Joaquin Miller Park.
 The park is home to one of the only urban second-growth redwood groves in existence, as well as miles of trails, picnic grounds, and a WPA-era art deco construction that includes pools, cascades, and the Woodminster Amphitheater.
 Over the last 50 years, the organization has presented 157 productions, entertaining about a million Woodminster Summer Musicals ticket holders.
-View their 2018 Summer calendar here.
+Check out their season calendar and plan a visit today.